jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-To run each EAGER run in parallel, we again used `02-scripts.backup/02-scripts.backup/021-eager_microbiota_slurm_array.sh` after updating the path in find.
+To run each EAGER run in parallel, we again used `02-scripts.backup/02-scripts.backup/021-eager_microbiota_slurm_array.sh` after updating the path in the `find` command in the script to point to the corresponding EAGER XML directory.

 The resulting human mapping data after poly-G removal can be seen in `00-documentation.backup/99-PolyGRemoved_HumanMapping_EAGERReport_output.csv`